 Home to more than 3.5 million people, the centuries-old capital of Germany is now a rich and vibrant city with many different cultures and subcultures living side by side.
 About one-third of Berlin is parkland or gardens, contrasting with its urban reputation.
 The Brandenburg Gate serves as a historical center of Berlin, famous for its association with the Berlin Wall, which fell in 1989.
 Recently refurbished, it is a national symbol of peace and unity.

-Berlin’s cuisine is a combination of the traditionally German eisbein (pork knuckle) and dishes influenced by the different communities who have made Berlin home, including two student street-food staples: the currywurst or the döner kebab, made famous by Berlin’s Turkish community.
+Berlin’s cuisine is a combination of traditional dishes such as Eisbein mit Erbspüree (pork knuckle with mashed peas) and dishes influenced by the different communities who have made Berlin home, including two student street-food staples: the Currywurst and the Döner, the latter made famous by Berlin’s Turkish community.

 Daily LifeClick to Open